 13. Cast Spells for Fruition on Litha

 Litha is a great time to cast spells for success, abundance, love, purification, protection and parenthood.
 Any seeds you’ve sown in the Spring are beginning to come to fruition in the Summer, as do your magical intentions.
 You’re growing your goals at this season.
 So by the time the harvest season rolls around, you’ll begin reaping what you sow.
-IE your intentions will manifest.
+Your intentions will manifest.
 Try one of our Summer Solstice rituals here.

 14. Pick Wildflowers